rwhomeaudio/FreqRespGraph/README.md

 python FreqRespGraph.py -h
 usage: FreqRespGraph [-h] [--ymin [YMIN]] [--ymax [YMAX]] [--xmin [XMIN]] [--xmax [XMAX]] [--alignmin [ALIGNMIN]]
                      [--alignmax [ALIGNMAX]] [--hidealignment] [--refcurve [REFCURVE]] [--nolegend] [--compensate] [--title [TITLE]]
-                     --files [FILES ...]
+                     [--peq [PEQ ...]] [--fpeq [FPEQ]] [--hidepeq] --files [FILES ...]

 FreqRespGraph can plot single or multiple frequency response graphs given as CSV data files in a single graph.
 X and Y Axis limit can be configured.
 Data can be aligned to 0dB at a given frequency or frequency range.
 In addition a reference curve can be specified.
-Optionally all curves can be compensated according to the specified reference curve.
+Filter settings for a parametric equalizer can be specified to additionally plot the equalizer response and curve(s) equalized by it.
 The CSV data files needs to contain 2 rows with frequency and SPL.

 options:
   -h, --help            show this help message and exit